 In order to deliver on its vision, the IATA Passenger Experience & Facilitation team focusses its activities in the following areas:

-- With the speed of technological evolution and introduction of biometric recognition in the transport industry, the IATA Common Use Group develops and updates standards allowing for airlines, airports and handling agents to process passengers using shared technology.
+- With the speed of technological evolution and introduction of biometric recognition in the transport industry, the IATA Common Use Group develops and updates Common Use Standards allowing for airlines, airports and handling agents to process passengers using shared technology.

 - Common Use is the key foundation of any passenger experience improvement and helps in providing a seamless and secure way of handling functions like check-in, bag-drop, identity management, security access and boarding process.